Noncoding RNAs as biomarkers of Brugada syndrome: a review

 Abstract

-Most of the causes of sudden cardiac death (SCD) are associated with cardiac arrhythmias, which often develop against the background of Brugada syndrome (BS).
-This pathology is associated with mutations in approximately 20 genes, but not all patients can be diagnosed with these disorders.
-Today, a major role is given to non-coding ribonucleic acids (RNA), which are involved in transcriptional, post-transcriptional and epigenetic regulation.
-The main non-coding RNAs found in BS include microRNAs.
-They are involved in pathogenesis, interacting with ion channels, and can also be used as biomarkers for timely diagnosis and prevention of life-threatening arrhythmias and fatal cases.
-Thus, the search for optimal biomarkers and determination of their role in the diagnosis of BS can become the basis for early detection and pathogenetically substantiated treatment of BS.
-This paper presents a modern review of the possibilities of using microRNA in the early diagnosis of BS.
+Most causes of sudden cardiac death are associated with cardiac rhythm disturbances, which often develop in the setting of Brugada syndrome.
+This condition is linked to mutations in approximately 20 genes; however, such genetic abnormalities cannot be identified in all patients.
+At present, increasing attention is being paid to noncoding ribonucleic acids (RNAs), which are involved in transcriptional, posttranscriptional, and epigenetic regulation.
+These include microRNAs and long noncoding RNAs that regulate the expression of genes encoding ion channel components and also participate in the maturation and differentiation of stem cells into cardiomyocytes.
+The principal noncoding RNAs identified in Brugada syndrome are microRNAs.
+They contribute to disease pathogenesis through interactions with ion channels and may serve as biomarkers for timely diagnosis and prevention of life-threatening arrhythmias and fatal events.
+Thus, the search for optimal biomarkers and clarification of their diagnostic role in Brugada syndrome may provide a basis for early detection and pathogenetically justified therapeutic strategies.
+This review presents a current overview of the potential use of microRNAs in the early diagnosis of Brugada syndrome.

 Full Text